 (For units sponsored by the LDS Church)

-Church Activity Medical Assistance (CAMA) is underwritten by Deseret Mutual (DMBA) and provides secondary accident coverage for BSA Scout units sponsored and staffed by local stakes, wards, and branches of the LDS Church in the United States.
+Church Activity Medical Assistance (CAMA) is administered by Deseret Mutual (DMBA) and provides secondary health and accident coverage for BSA Scout units chartered by local stakes, wards, and branches of the LDS Church in the United States.
 The benefits have similarities to the BSA unit accident plan offered by Health Special Risk, but are not the same.
 See the current DMBA CAMA handbook for information on the benefits, limitations and exclusions (visit http://www.dmba.com/churchactivity for more details).
-The LDS Church encourages Scouts, committee members, and adult Scouting leaders to properly register with BSA, obtain the required training and secure the proper tour permits for Scout-related activites.
-Persons injured while participating in a sponsored activity should notify their local ecclesiastical leader or contact Deseret Mutual at (801) 578-5600 or (800) 777-3622.
+The LDS Church encourages Scouts, committee members, and adult Scouting leaders to properly register with BSA, obtain the required training and secure the proper tour plan for Scout-related activities.
+The leaders of those persons injured while participating in a sponsored activity should report the incident to the council and notify their local ecclesiastical leader or contact Deseret Mutual at (801) 578-5600 or (800) 777-3622.